 Because the GST tax exemption is applied to the property when it is transferred, any appreciation of the property is also covered by the GST exemption.
 Thus, any appreciation of property placed in a trust for later distributions to skip persons is also covered by the GST exemption.

 Estate Tax Inclusion Period (ETIP)

 Certain transfers that are direct skips, but where the donor has retained an interest in the property, receive special treatment.
 If the transferred property would have been includible in the donor's estate if the donor had died immediately after the transfer (for a reason other than the donor having died within 3 years of making the gift), the direct skip will be treated as having been made at the end of this estate tax inclusion period (ETIP) rather than at the time of the actual transfer.
 So, for instance, no GST exemption can be applied to any property in a grantor-retained interest trust.

-For example, if A transferred her house to her granddaughter, B, but retained the right to live in the house until her death (a retained life estate), the value of the house would be includible in A's estate if she died while still holding the life estate.
-In this case, the transfer to B is a completed gift, since it is a transfer of a future interest, but the GST portion of the transfer would not be reported until A died or otherwise gave up her life estate in the house.
+For example, if Grandmother transferred her house to Granddaughter, but retained the right to live in the house until her death (a retained life estate), the value of the house would be includible in Grandmother's estate if she died while still holding the life estate.
+In this case, the transfer to Granddaughter is a completed gift, since it is a transfer of a future interest, but the GST portion of the transfer would not be reported until Grandmother died or otherwise gave up her life estate in the house.

 GST Tax Rate, Applicable GST Exemption, and GST Tax Liability